icebob/moleculer-java-site/src/lifecycle.md

         // 1.)
 The constructor is called first
     }

-    @PostConstruct
-    public void init() throws Exception {

-        // 2.)
-This invoked before the "started" method }

     @Override
     public void started(ServiceBroker broker) throws Exception {
         super.started(broker);

-        // 3.)
-Initialize service...
+        // 2.)
+Initialize service - all local Services are
+        // registered but only some of them have been started

+        // Registered Services are accessible as follows:
+        // xyzService = (XyzService) broker.getLocalService("xyz");
     }

     // --- RUNNING SERVICE ---

     public Action action = ctx -> {

-        // 4.)
-This Action is called by other Actions int foo = ctx.params.get("foo", 0)
+        // 3.)
+This Action is called by other Actions
+        // Request: { "foo": 5 }
+        int foo = ctx.params.get("foo", 0)

+        // Response: { "result": 8 }
         return new Tree().put("result", foo + 3);
     };